Skip to Main Content

 Covers the key figures, events, and structures of U.S. government ... features biographies of all the Presidents, Vice Presidents, and Supreme Court Justices, notable members of Congress, historical commentary on past elections, major Presidential decisions, international and domestic programs, and the key advisors and agencies of the executive branch.

 HeinOnline provides comprehensive coverage of more than 1,600 law and law-related periodicals.
-HeinOnline also contains the Congressional Record, U.S. Reports back to 1754, famous world trials and legal classics, the United Nations and League of Nations Treaty Series, all United States Treaties, the Federal Register, the CFR and much more.
+HeinOnline also contains the Congressional Record, U.S. Reports back to 1754, famous world trials and legal classics, the United Nations and League of Nations Treaty Series, all United States Treaties, the Federal Register, the Code of Federal Regulations, and much more.

 Print Reference Sources